Letter from the chair

 Dear Mechanical Engineering Community,

-Thank you for your interest in the Mechanical Engineering Department at the University of Nevada, Reno.
-The Department is experiencing unprecedented growth and university/community support as the University attained Carnegie R1 Classification for the first time in 2019.
+Thank you for your interest in the Mechanical Engineering (ME) Department at the University of Nevada, Reno.
+The department is experiencing strong growth and university/community support as the University attained Carnegie R1 Classification for the first time in 2019.

-The ME Department offers an ABET-accredited BS program, MS and PhD programs, a unique Graduate Certificate in Nuclear Packaging, and a recently initiated Graduate Certificate in Transportation Security and Safeguards.
+ME offers an ABET-accredited B.S. program, M.S. and Ph.D. programs, a Graduate Certificate in Nuclear Packaging and a Graduate Certificate in Transportation Security and Safeguards.
 Over the last several years, the department consistently has awarded the largest number of B.S. degrees in the College of Engineering.
-All our graduates took part in our signature hands-on laboratory and capstone design experiences, and many participated in our varied student club activities, and took advantage of internships or our industry-oriented minors in close connection with Nevada’s engineering employers.
-In the past two years, our graduate program enrollment has grown in excess of 30%, and our alumni find placement in leadership positions in industry, national labs, and academia.
+All our graduates take part in our signature hands-on laboratory and capstone design experiences, and many participate in our varied student club activities and/or take advantage of internships or our industry-oriented minors that align with Nevada’s engineering employers.
+In the past few years, our graduate program enrollment has grown in excess of 25%, and our alumni find placement in leadership positions in industry, national labs and academia

 I invite you to take a deeper look at our programs, research, and faculty.